 The one unfortunate thing is that magazines don’t necessarily drop free.
 So, you will have to strip them out.
 But I don’t find that to be a huge issue with this style of gun.

 Bolt Release/Bolt Hold Open

-On the Ruger PC Charger, even though Glock magazines and Ruger SR-Series mags have followers that allow the slides on pistols to be locked back, there’s no last shot bolt lock back on the Ruger PC Charger.
+Even though Glock magazines and Ruger SR-Series mags have followers that allow the slides on pistols to be locked back on the Ruger PC Charger, there’s no last shot bolt lock back on the Ruger PC Charger.

-If you want to lock the bolt back, there is a piece of sheet metal located in front of the trigger guard that you can press up and lock the bolt to the rear once you pull the bolt back.
+If you want to lock the bolt back, a piece of sheet metal located in front of the trigger guard can press up and lock the bolt to the rear once you pull the bolt back.

 This is identical to the setup to what is on the Ruger 10/22 and is similar to the slide action manipulations you will find on a Mossberg or Remington series shotgun.